 Prognosis of Metastatic Renal Cell Carcinoma

-Motzer from MSKCC developed accepted criteria for the prognosis of metastatic renal cell carcinoma, which are used for the stratification of pations within trials of immunotherapy (Motzer et al, 2002), see table Motzer criteria.
-The IMDC score is an update with patient data from modern studies with kinase inhibitors and checkpoint inhibitors (Heng et al, 2013), see table IMDC score for survival time of the risk groups.
+Motzer from the MSKCC developed accepted criteria for the prognosis of metastatic renal cell carcinoma, which are used for the stratification of patients within trials of immunotherapy (Motzer et al., 2002); see table Motzer criteria.
+The IMDC score is an update with patient data from modern studies with kinase inhibitors and checkpoint inhibitors (Heng et al., 2013); see table IMDC score for survival time of the risk groups.

 |Adverse risk factor||Limit|